Trendage uses AI and visual search to help retailers recommend goods

 Funding comes from investors in retail, technology, and fashion and includes Bhupen Shah, cofounder of Sling Media; Ilaria Galimberti, cofounder of Impressa Hong Kong and O’ahu Sport; and Nooshin Esmaili, founder of Sutro Footwear and ShoeBiz SF.

-Style Challenge is available on mobile and desktop platforms.
-It enlists millions of community members to determine what clothes, accessories and shoes from leading brands work together.
-It builds various outfit combinations on virtual models that are shared and rated by the Trendage community.
+Style Challenge is available on mobile and desktop platforms and enlists millions of community members to determine what clothes, accessories and shoes from leading brands work together.
+It then builds various outfit combinations on virtual models that are shared and rated by the Trendage community.

 In January 2018 alone, Trendage’s community created more than three million customized outfits.
-Trendage then uses machine learning to automatically generate data that helps customers “complete the look” based on the choices of its community.
+Trendage uses machine learning to automatically generate data that helps customers “complete the look” based on the choices of the individual’s community.

-This process yields recommendations for popular clothes, accessories, and shoes that retailers can use to personalize product pages and email marketing campaigns, suggesting frequently paired items within a shopper’s age and region.
+This process yields recommendations for popular clothes, accessories, and shoes that retailers can use to personalize product pages and email marketing campaigns and lets them suggest frequently paired items within a shopper’s age and region.

-The company can also provide a report to help retailers better predict style trends in the fashion industry and avert costly mistakes.
+The company can also provide a report to help retailers better predict style trends in the fashion industry and avert costly inventory mistakes.

 “Retailers are struggling to find ways to compete with online giants and fast-growing mail-based startups that have massive data,” said Chaudhary, in a statement.
 “The challenge of making sense of all the various data points gathered from website views, email campaigns, sale and return data, however, is that the data is often not available until it’s too late to impact a shopper’s decision.”